Classification: Immunomudulatory Agent

 - Liver Toxicity: This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.

 As discussed above, exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Women should not become pregnant for four weeks prior to starting treatment, during treatment or for four weeks after treatment is complete.
+Women should not become pregnant for four weeks prior to starting treatment, during treatment (even if there are breaks or pauses in treatment) or for four weeks after treatment is complete.
 A woman should use two forms of birth control during this time period.
-Men should not father a child during treatment or for four weeks after treatment is complete.
+Men should not father a child during treatment (even if there are breaks or pauses in treatment) or for four weeks after treatment is complete.
 A man should use a condom during sexual contact during this time period even if he has had a vasectomy.
-Report pregnancy any suspected to your provider immediately.
+Report pregnancy if suspected to your provider immediately.
 Do not breastfeed while taking this medication.

 Blood & Sperm Donation

-You should not donate blood for 1 month following taking this medication, as it could be given to a pregnant female.
-Men should not donate sperm during this
+You should not donate blood for 1 month following the last dose of this medication, as it could be given to a pregnant female.
+Men should not donate sperm during treatment (even if there are breaks or pauses in treatment) and for 4 weeks after stopping pomalidomide.